 Water and Wastewater: The Jaffrey water and wastewater systems currently serve approximately 1,550 and 855 customer accounts respectively, which include commercial, industrial and residential users.
 Rates for both water and sewer are among the highest in the State.
 Since there are no special rates for high volume users such as industrial plants, companies such as DD Bean and Millipore have installed wells on their properties.
 The Town needs a third water source to supplement Contoocook and Turnpike Wells, our only two water sources.
 The Town is currently under an administrative order from the NH DES and the US EPA to meet more stringent effluent quality standards.
-A new wastewater treatment plant is due to be built shortly, at a cost exceeding \$15 million.
-The Town has committed to providing water to Stone Arch Industrial Park.
+A new wastewater treatment plant is one possible solution; however, the total costs of construction and fixed operating costs for this project have the potential to severely impact the Town's economic viability.

 Utilities/Communications: Verizon provides local telephone service to all of Jaffrey and DSL service to residents living within 18,000 feet of a central office or substation.
 Public Service Company of New Hampshire is our electrical supplier.
-Adelphia offers both cable television and broadband internet access to approximately 50% of residents.
-Cellular phone service is often limited to those subscribing to U.S. Cellular Corporation or Nextel Communications.
+Comcast offers both cable television and broadband internet access to approximately 50% of residents.
+Cellular phone service is supported by U.S. Cellular Corporation, Verizon and Nextel Communications.
 A thorough study exploring all broadband internet options should be conducted, as such access is becoming a necessity to an increasing number of businesses.
 The objective would be to offer the best, most technologically advanced service that is financially feasible.